STEP SYSTEM TO GET YOUR HOME LISTED, SOLD FAST, AND FOR TOP DOLLAR

 42. Provide you with recommendations for vendors and contractors as needed (i.e., painters, flooring, home organizers, home stagers, etc.).

-43. Coordinate with our professional on staff photographer to take high definition, full-color professional photographs of your home’s exterior and interior to be used on the internet, flyers, and other advertising.
+43. Coordinate with our professional staff photographer to take high-definition, full-color professional photographs of your home’s exterior and interior to be used on the internet, flyers, and other advertising.

-44. Create a stand-alone property website, including Virtual Tours and YouTube video.
+44. Create a stand-alone property website, including Virtual Tours and YouTube videos.

 45. Order a home warranty, if you choose, to protect your home during the listing and escrow period and for twelve months after the sale.
 This helps reassure the buyer of the quality of your home.

 46. Install a Supra Lockbox that is electronically monitored and will allow buyers and their agents to view your home conveniently but does not compromise your family’s security, including installing a contractor lockbox.